MariaPadilha32/p1.teacherana/README.md

 - __About Me__

   - "About me" is a section where you can learn more about the journey that has led to the creation of the "Teacher Ana de Araujo" brand.
-  - This page is divided into five paragraphs and four pictures, each accompanied by relevant images that visually supplement the story.s.
+  - This page is divided into five paragraphs and four pictures, each accompanied by relevant images that visually supplement the storys.
   - The conclusion invites the reader with a direct link provided that guide the users to explore the comprehensive range of offerings on the dedicated "Offer" page.

   About Me on bigger screens